hyperglass/morphous-template/docs/custom-rom-guide/rename-this-to-your-DEVICE-CODENAME/getting-started.md

 Mediatek devices can be bootloader-unlocked by using the official tools the manufacturer provides or by using exploits, such as [MTKClient](https://github.com/bkerler/mtkclient).
 :::

-**Redmi Note 12 Turbo/Poco F5 is equipped with a Qualcomm Snapdragon processor.**
+**<!-- Device name(s) comes here.
+Should be specific model i.e Pro,S,R,Plus,etc. --> is equipped with a <!-- name of the Processor used by the device comes here (Generally Qualcomm Snapdragon or MediaTek). -->.**

 ## Choosing Custom ROM
 When choosing a Custom ROM, prioritize features that match your preferences.
 ROMs range from providing a clean, stock Android experience with minimal bloatware to offering extensive customization options for themes, icons, and performance.
 Consider if you value a pure Android experience or a heavily customized one to find the ROM that best suits your needs.